rohit-mapakshi97/eduQuery/README.md

    * Setup DB code in ```src/datamodel``` module.
 Use ```graph_db.py``` for reference
    * Create a new pipeline in ```/src``` directory.
 The abtract class ```src/pipeline/edu_query: EduQuery```.
 Follow ```src/graph_pipeline.py``` for reference.

+## Deployment Using Docker

+This backend is containerized with Docker and can be deployed to any cloud platform that supports containerized applications, such as **Google Cloud Run, AWS ECS, Azure Container Apps**.

 ## Tech Stack:
 1. Neo4J